ronascentes/sp_who3/README.md

 ## License

-sqltoolbox is licensed under the [MIT License](https://github.com/ronascentes/sqltoolbox/blob/master/LICENSE)
+SQLToolbox (and its repository) is licensed under the [MIT License](https://github.com/ronascentes/sqltoolbox/blob/master/LICENSE)